 Perito Moreno Glacier Day Tour Options from El Calafate by Tom Shearman on 16th August, 2024 Day Tour Options from El Calafate to Perito Moreno Glacier There are many Perito Moreno Glacier day tour options from El Calafate.
 Read through our suggestions to help you choose the best Perito Moreno trip for your travel style.
-In our guide we cover everything from the standard Perito Moreno day tour options to off-the-beaten-path …
+We can include any of these trips as part of your Patagonia itinerary.
+In our guide …

 How Farming Fights Food Insecurity & Climate Change by Tom Shearman on 21st November, 2023 Students Study Food Insecurity & Climate Change in Peru University of Edinburgh students and teachers report back from Peru, where they learned how traditional farming techniques could help prevent climate change and reduce food insecurity.
 The team visited coastal Lima, the Cusco Highlands, and the cloud forest.
 For Andean Trails and our local team, it …